Meeting Degree Requirements

 Earning Degrees with Distinction

-Applying for degree conferral requires the anticipated completion by the stated degree conferral deadline of all program requirements including: a) completion of all coursework, b) possible field experiences, c) thesis or dissertation requirements, d) passing possible comprehensive exams, e) minimum number of credit hours to graduate, f) earning minimum cumulative GPA, and g) DePaul's receipt of undergraduate transcript showing awarded degree.
+Applying for degree conferral requires the anticipated completion by the stated degree conferral deadline of all program requirements including: a) completion of all coursework, b) possible field experiences, c) final project, thesis or dissertation requirements - the College's graduate student services administrator will arrange for the electronic archival of students' theses and dissertations with the DePaul University Libraries, d) passing comprehensive or final exams, e) minimum number of credit hours to graduate, f) earning minimum cumulative GPA, and g) DePaul's receipt of undergraduate transcript showing awarded degree.

 Degree conferral candidates must apply for degree conferral online via Campus Connection.
 Submitting the online degree conferral application does not guarantee the conferral (granting) of a degree from DePaul University.
 Degree requirements are audited at the end of the expected completion term indicated.